Electrical equipment at engine (15, 30)

 The M 180 II engine with distributor and ignition cables in place

-The distributor and ignition coil has been gone through incl all screws and the vacuum control cleaned up and plated where after everything was tested ok by Bernats Bil.
+The distributor and ignition coil has been gone through a couple of times due to my failing memory.
+I've done all screws and gotten the vacuum control cleaned up and plated where after everything was tested OK by Bernats Bil.
+Afterwards I've realized that at least one other shop has gone through and tested the complete ignition system earlier.
+So it should be in working order.
 The helical gear, which is part of the mechanism that drives the distributor you will find more stories about under Engine and oil pump.

 Follow the workshop manual for assuring that the cam shaft, distributor are in line together with the timing marker on the counter weight, in my case 5° +/- 1° v.
 OT/BTDC (vor dem Oberen Totpunkt/Before Top Dead Centre).